shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “Welcome to Don JeLancie’s Department of Joy.
 What can I do for you today?”
 The shopkeeper motioned to his display items.

 “What do you have in winter clothing?”
+The tabaxi looked over the items.

 “Going someplace cold, I see?
 How about this winter coat bundle?
 It includes everything you need: gloves, pants, boots, the works.”